iterorganization/IMAS-MUSCLE3/docs/source/actor_visualization.rst

 Actor for live, web-based visualization of IMAS data in a simulation using the `Panel <https://panel.holoviz.org/>`_ library.
-It launches a local web server and opens a browser tab to display the visualization.
+It launches a local web server to display the visualization.
 The plotting logic is user-defined in a specified Python script, allowing for customizable visualizations.

 To use the visualization actor, include it in the ymmsl file: